Roger O'Donnell: Career

 O'Donnell self-released the solo album Grey Clouds Red Sky in 1994.
 During this period, Smith revamped the lineup of the Cure due to multiple recent departures and invited O'Donnell to rejoin in early 1995.
 O'Donnell played on the band's next three albums: Wild Mood Swings, Bloodflowers, and The Cure.
 He was dismissed by Smith in 2005 in another revamping of the band's lineup.

 O'Donnell released three solo albums in the following years, including The Truth in Me, and formed a record label called 99X/10 with longtime partner Erin Lang.
 He also contributed to a documentary about synthesizer pioneer Bob Moog.
 In 2011, he and former Cure bandmate Lol Tolhurst discussed a collaboration to commemorate the band's early albums.
 The Cure themselves had been discussing such a project of their own, and O'Donnell and Tolhurst joined the band onstage at the Sydney Opera House in Australia.
 O'Donnell then officially rejoined the Cure and remains with the band to the present day.

 In 2019, O'Donnell was inducted into the Rock and Roll Hall of Fame as a member of the Cure.
 Since rejoining the band, he has continued to release solo works regularly, most recently the album 7 Different Words for Love in 2022; he has also composed a classical suite called "Quieter Trees" for orchestral performance.

 Personal life

 On 1 September 2024, it was revealed that O'Donnell was diagnosed with lymphoma the previous year.
-O'Donnell posted a lengthy thread on X for Blood Cancer Awareness Month, stating: "In September last year I was diagnosed with a very rare and aggressive form of lymphoma.
-I had ignored the symptoms for a few months but finally went," he wrote, "and after surgery the result of the biopsy was devastating."
+O'Donnell posted a lengthy thread on X for Blood Cancer Awareness Month, stating that in September of the previous year he had been diagnosed with a “very rare and aggressive form of lymphoma” and that while he initially ignored the symptoms until his “devastating” lymphoma diagnosis, “the prognosis is amazing.”